mohamed-amar0107/HuBot/README.md

 # HuBot Resume Uploader

- Resume Uploader is a web application that allows users to upload their resumes and view a list of candidates.
-It is built using the Django web framework and provides a simple way to manage resumes and candidate information.
+HuBot Resume Uploader is a simple web application for managing resumes.
+Users can upload resumes, view a list of candidates, and manage their information easily.
+It is built using the HuBot web framework and provides a user-friendly experience.

 ## Features